Will Hurd: 2024 presidential campaign

 Hurd voiced support for designating a no-fly zone over Ukraine.
 He has also stated Ukraine should be given all the "equipment and military they need in order to win the war immediately."

 At the Republican Party of Iowa's annual Lincoln Dinner (one of the state's most important Republican political events for candidates), a number of candidates gave speeches.
 Hurd's speech included a dig at former President Donald Trump, saying that Trump "is running to stay out of prison."
 In response Hurd was booed by attendees.
 Trump responded by calling Hurd a "failed former Congressman" and his campaign for president "ridiculous" on Truth Social.
 Hurd responded by calling Trump a "liar", "loser", and a "national security threat" on an interview with PBS.

 The New Republic called Hurd the Never Trump movement's "Last, Best Hope" claiming that he was the embodiment of the Republican Party's moderate wing.
 Instead of the "rigid and somewhat insulated stereotypical GOP congressman" Hurd is known for his flexibility on bipartisan issues and regular meetings with his constituents to know what issues affect them personally.
 Hurd has also voiced doubt about the loyalty of the Republican Party to Donald Trump, as most congressional Republicans only started to support him after he became the nominee in 2016.

 He did not qualify for the first Republican presidential debate, which was held on August 23, 2023.
 Instead, he gave an interview with Politico live as the debate was taking place, giving his opinion on the events of the debate as they happened.
 During which he criticized Vivek Ramaswamy stating that: “Anybody who wants to kiss the butt of Vladimir Putin has no chance in a general election.
 Anybody who’s a 9/11 [skeptic], you know, talking about there’s some hoax or insider job, to me is just outrageous.”
 As well as being critical of all in attendance who stated they would still support Trump as candidate if he was convicted, and said up until that point that Nikki Haley was having a good night.
 He also reiterated his desire to create a no-fly-zone over Ukraine, and concluded that none of the candidates impressed him.

 On September 20, 2023, Hurd unveiled a detailed plan for how he would regulate AI if elected President, comparing AI to nuclear fusion, and proposing creating a branch of the executive to deal solely and directly on the issue of AI, and proposing strict regulations on civilian AI usage.

 On October 9, 2023, Hurd suspended his campaign for president and endorsed Haley for the nomination.

 Personal life

 In 2017, Politico reported that he was dating Lynlie Wallace, the chief of staff to Texas State Representative Lyle Larson.
 Hurd announced on social media that he and Wallace married on December 31, 2022.
 The couple have a daughter.

 Hurd lives in the city of Helotes, Texas, a suburb of San Antonio.

+As of 2026, he works for Jason Ballard's 3D-printing construction company Icon 3D.